Fiserv/banking-hub/docs/response-codes.md

 | `503  Service Unavailable  `        | Service is temporarily unavailable due to overload or maintenance activity    |

 ## EFX Status Codes
-EFX status codes are the service-specific status codes and provides additional information to the returned HTTP status or error code.
+EFX status codes are the service-specific status codes and provide additional information to the returned HTTP status or error code.

 The following table lists the EFX status codes and their descriptions related to the HTTP status codes: